DrewNF/Write-Thesis-in-Latex/README.md

   **1. main.tex (Main File)**:

 In this file are:
   - Import settings useful for formatting text;
   - Imported its files to the bibliography;
-  - Writings chapters useful as Dedications and Acknowledgments.
+  - Writings chapters useful as Dedications and Acknowledgments;
   - Imported individual chapters chapters in the folder;
   - Print lists of useful content.